11 Things Unique to American Culture

 From throwing birth parties for dogs to venerating lake town vacations, traditions in the U.S. can range from ridiculous to amazing.

 Ready to laugh, cry and reminisce about your childhood?
-Here are 11 things unique to American culture.
+Here are 16 things unique to American culture.

 1. Summer Camps

-Summer camps are absolutely one of the best things about American culture.
+Summer camps are one of the best things about American culture.
 Spending the summer in the Great Outdoors, making friends and learning skills is formative for any child.

 Still, you never forget memories formed around the campfire.